WRITTEN BY CHRISS W. STREET

 What ATT really does is supplant the United Nations Programme of Action to Prevent, Combat and Eradicate the Illicit Trade in Small Arms (“PoA”) passed in 2001 by adding ammunition for small arms as a regulated item for the first time.
 Although the PoA covered a broad range of controls on export sales, ATT expands the control to include domestic transit, brokering and technology transfer.
 These legally binding national-level commitments include establishment of laws, regulations, and administrative procedures governing weapons and ammunition transfers within a nation’s borders.
 ATT mandates a 10 year registry of ownership of covered weapons, which appears to be any weapon.

 To comply with this record keeping would require micro-stamping, which involves the use of laser technology to engrave a microscopic marking onto every gun’s firing pin and breech face.
-When a gun is fired the etchings will uniquely mark the shell cartridge when a bullet is fired, creating a forensic ballistics signature on the shell casing.
+Hence when you buy complete AR-15 rifles and fire even a single shot or round from them, the etchings will uniquely mark the shell cartridge when a bullet is fired, creating a forensic ballistics signature on the shell casing.

 California passed AB 1471 in 2007 that would have made micro-stamping mandatory for all weapons by 2010 based on claims the technology would enable law enforcement to match fired cartridge cases from a crime scene and track illegal gun sales.
 The technology vendor claimed the cost per gun to comply with the legislation would only be between $0.50 and $8.50 per gun, depending on manufactured volume, and would be highly reliable long-term since firing pins are “nearly as hard as a diamond”.